 Gatherings and celebrations are good time to make use of this list too.
 It’s not uncommon to overbuy some ingredients and completely forget about others.
 Using this list could help make a tasty meal, even if some things are missing.

 The list explained

-It took a while but we got here!
 This list is divided into main ingredients, flavour ingredients, and textural ingredients.
 It sounds confusing, but it’s easier than it seems.

 - Main ingredients are the stars of the show.
 Without these you basically can’t cook.
 Much like basic ingredients, the main ingredients might not sound extremely exciting but they are important.

 - Flavour ingredients bring fun to the kitchen.
 They add variety and interest to meals.
 You can stick to one country or area, or mix them up for some interesting fusion meals.

 - Textural ingredients add a new dimension to cooking that goes beyond just flavours.
 You won’t use them all the time, but keep them in mind as a way to improve and round-up dishes.